twooster/holz/README.md

 the log file management, replication, etc.

 That said, it's configurable and easy to use.
 Enjoy.

 ## Motivation

 There's a lot of loggers out there.
 Bunyan, Winston, Pino, log4js, ye old console.log.
 None of them scratched my itch:

-* Fast
-* Small
-* Built for Node
-* Simple, readable code
+* Fast, small, simple, readable code
+* TypeScript, and fully type-checked, including custom levels
 * Minimal dependencies (only one: [`safe-json-stringify`](https://www.npmjs.com/package/safe-json-stringify))
-* TypeScript, and fully type-checked
 * Child loggers with fields
-* Splat parameters, etc
-* Custom and dynamic base objects
+* Customizable dynamic base objects and static base-fields
-* Custom log levels (w/ type checking)
-* Custom per-field formatters
+* Pre- and post-processing of log objects
+* Customizable level and message attribute names
 * Custom output functions
-* Custom level and message keys
 * No `v` (version), `hostname`, or `pid` fields by default; you can add them if you wish, but I don't need or want them.
 Create your own logger factory with `fields` set if you need 'em.
 * No extra cruft: No syslog, no file rotation, no stream management.
-Just stdout.
+Out of the box: Just JSON to stdout.

 ## Use